xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-setup-multinode-wordpress-on-dreamcompute.rst

     server node1 WEB1-IP:80 cookie A check
     server node2 WEB2-IP:80 cookie A check

-Substitue HAPROXY-IP, WEB1-IP, and WEB2-IP with the IP addresses of your servers.
+Substitute HAPROXY-IP, WEB1-IP, and WEB2-IP with the IP addresses of your servers.
 The HAPROXY-IP is the private IP of your HAProxy server and not the floating IP you assigned it.